premanshsharma/Personal_Notes/CS_Core/DBMS.md

   - Partial Participation: Only some instances of the entity may be involved in the relationship.
 Example: Not every Customer places an Order, so the Customer has partial participation in the Places relationship.

 - ![image](https://github.com/user-attachments/assets/d04f239b-38ba-4c0d-b75f-7d07c0a0b176)

+## 3.3 Relational Model
+- It structures data into tables (also called relations), where each table is made up of rows (tuples) and columns (attributes).
+This model forms the basis of most modern databases (like MySQL, PostgreSQL, and Oracle) and provides a straightforward way to organize and manipulate data.

+### 3.3.1 Basic Concepts of the Relational Model
+- Relation (Table): A relation is essentially a table in the database.
+It consists of rows and columns.
+Each relation represents a set of related data.
+For example, a "Student" table would store data related to students.
+- Tuple (Row): A tuple is a single row in a table, representing one record or data entry.
+Example: A single row in a "Student" table may represent one student’s details (like student_id, name, email).
+- Attribute (Column): An attribute is a column in a table, representing a property of the entity that the table stores.
+Example: In the "Student" table, attributes might include student_id, name, email, etc.
+- Domain: A domain is a set of permissible values for a given attribute.
+It defines the type and range of data that can be entered in that column.
+Example: The domain of the age attribute in a "Student" table might be integers between 1 and 120.
+### 3.3.2 Characteristics of a Relational Table
+- Each row is unique: No two rows in a table are identical, ensuring that each tuple can be uniquely identified.
+- The order of rows does not matter: The relational model does not rely on the order of rows; they can be displayed in any order without affecting the integrity of the data.
+- The order of columns does not matter: The order of attributes in the table does not matter.
+As long as the data is associated with the correct column, the table remains valid.
+- All values are atomic: Each attribute in a table contains a single value.
+This is known as the atomicity property, which means that a field should not contain multiple values (e.g., a single cell should not hold multiple email addresses).
+### 3.3.3 Keys in the Relational Model
+- Keys are crucial in the relational model because they ensure data integrity and help establish relationships between tables.
+- Type of Keys
+  - Primary Key: A primary key is an attribute (or set of attributes) that uniquely identifies each tuple (row) in a relation (table).
+Example: In a "Student" table, the student_id is the primary key because each student has a unique ID.
+  - Foreign Key: A foreign key is an attribute in one table that refers to the primary key of another table.
+This establishes a relationship between the two tables.
+Example: An order table might have a customer_id that references the primary key customer_id in the "Customer" table.
+This ensures that each order is linked to an existing customer.
+  - Candidate Key: A candidate key is an attribute (or set of attributes) that could potentially serve as the primary key.
+If a table has multiple candidate keys, one is selected as the primary key.
+  - Composite Key: A composite key is a combination of two or more attributes that, together, uniquely identify a tuple.
+Example: In a "Course_Registration" table, where no single attribute can uniquely identify a row, a combination of student_id and course_id might serve as the composite key.
+### 3.3.4.
+Relationships Between Tables
+- In the relational model, relationships between tables are established using foreign keys.
+These relationships allow the data in one table to be connected to data in another.
+- Types of Relationships:
+  - One-to-One (1:1): Each row in one table is related to only one row in another table.
+Example: A "Person" table and a "Passport" table where each person has only one passport.
+  - One-to-Many (1:M): One row in one table is related to multiple rows in another table.
+Example: A "Customer" can place multiple "Orders", but each order belongs to only one customer.
+  - Many-to-Many (M:M): Rows in one table are related to multiple rows in another table, and vice versa.
+Example: A "Student" can enroll in many "Courses", and each "Course" can have many "Students".
+This relationship is typically modeled using a third table (called a junction or associative table), such as "Student_Course".
+### 3.3.5.
+Integrity Rules
+- To maintain the consistency and accuracy of data, the relational model enforces certain integrity constraints:
+- **Entity Integrity:**
+  - Ensures that the primary key of a table is unique and not null.
+This ensures that each record in a table can be uniquely identified.
+  - Example: A "Student" table’s primary key student_id cannot have duplicates or null values.
+- **Referential Integrity:**
+  - Ensures that a foreign key value in one table must match a primary key value in another table, or it must be null.
+  - Example: If a customer_id in the "Order" table references a customer_id in the "Customer" table, it must match an existing customer or be null.

+### 3.3.6 Advantages of the Relational Model
+- Simplicity: Easy to understand and use with clearly defined tables, columns, and relationships.
+- Data Integrity: Enforces strict rules (like primary and foreign keys) to ensure data accuracy.
+- Flexibility: Can handle complex relationships between data and allows easy querying through SQL.
+- Normalization: Supports normalization to remove redundancy and improve data integrity.
+- Scalability: Well-suited for scaling large databases with millions of records.